prajvals/Microservices-Explored/README.md

 ## STEPS TO RUN

-1. Clone the repo, and open in IntellJ Idea, or
+1. Clone the repo, and open in IntellJ Idea, or any preferred Ide.

+2. Start With running the Service Registry Service First, as this Service acts as the Eureka Server